abusesa/abusehelper/abusehelper/core/mail/README.md

 2016-05-10 23:14:27Z INFO done with stdin
 ```

-The lines starting with the timestamps are log lines.
-The `{"line": ["Hello, World!"]}` line is the (only) event the handler just extracted from the mail.
+The lines starting with the timestamps are log lines written to stderr.
+The `{"line": ["Hello, World!"]}` line is the (only) event the handler just extracted from the mail, written to stdout in [JSON](https://en.wikipedia.org/wiki/JSON) format.

 ## Turning Handlers into Maildir Bots